ordinals/ord/docs/src/inscriptions/uris.md

 *This document is a draft.
 It should be considered provisional and subject to change at any time.
 The `ord:` schema has not been registered with the IANA.*

-Inscriptions content can be addressed with Inscription URIs using the `ord:` schema.
+Inscriptions content can be addressed with inscription URIs using the `ord:` schema.

 Inscription URIs consist of `ord:` followed by a target inscription ID. `ord:`